revaturelabs/interviewquestions/InterviewSpecificQuestions/Docker/Docker.md

 <blockquote>

 - Docker image has no dependency on Docker container.
 Because we can install Docker image and it is okay if we do not run a container from it.
-- On the other hand, Docker container has depency on Docker image.
+- On the other hand, Docker container has dependency on Docker image.
 Let's suppose we need to run Tomcat Docker container , for that we need to pull Tomcat Docker image without that image we cannot run the container.

 </blockquote>
 </details>